Digital Poster Session

 1Baoji Central Hospital, Shaanxi Province, Baoji, China, 2GE Healthcare, MR Research China, Beijing, China

 Despite the fact that diffusion MRI is well established in bone marrow as a valuable imaging modality, only a limited number of studies have investigated the intravoxel incoherent motion (IVIM) approach.
 In this study, bi-exponential IVIM was used to measure diffusion and perfusion fraction in lumbar vertebral bone marrow in 99 healthy subjects.
-The results demonstrated a gender-related variation in D and while D* was an independent factor.
+The results demonstrated a gender-related variation in D and f while D* was an independent factor.
 Our findings may help to better understand the variation of water diffusion and perfusion imaging in lumbar vertebral bone marrow in-vivo with healthy and pathological condition.

 2764.